-"My military background has to do with humanitarian relief, so the perk involved is that I get to experience things with a lot of other veterans and first responders and civilians, doing something that's helping people on their worst day," said incident commander Jimmy Lovett.
+"My military background has to do with humanitarian relief, so the perk involved is that I get to experience things with a lot of other veterans and first responders and civilians, doing something that's helping people on their worst day," incident commander Jimmy Lovett said.

 Team Rubicon worked with the Sevier County Geographic Information System's (GIS) office to identify locations in need of attention.
 For this response, Team Rubicon worked on about 20 sites.

 "There's been a lot of debris management, but we loaded this operation with our regional chainsaw instructors and also our qualified saw individuals," Lovett said.
 "We've mainly focused on cleaning up trees."

 The volunteer work helps more than just those receiving free disaster relief.
 Lovett says having veterans, first responders and civilians working side-by-side helps veterans transition back into civilian life.

 Some volunteers working Sunday had only learned about Team Rubicon just days before.
 Renee Sniegocki lives in Sevierville and met some of the Team Rubicon crew while they were off-duty.